Jumpscale/ays_automatic_cockpit_based_testing/README.md

     - To not clone the repo and use the exist one, use --no-clone option.
     - To use a specific account, use -a option and in this case, Driver won't delete this account.
     - To not use the back end environment, Use --no-backend option.
-    - To not delete the created account, use --no-teardown option.
+    - To delete the account, use --teardown option.

 * Check logs in log.log file.